Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: And the clock is different too?

 A: Yes.
 Ethiopian time runs on a 12-hour cycle starting at sunrise.
-Their 1 o'clock is our 7AM.
+Their 1 o'clock is 7AM.
 Their 6 o'clock is noon.
 When making appointments or booking guides, always ask: "Ethiopian time or European time?"
 Hotels, airlines, and international restaurants use international time.
 Everyone else might not.

 Altitude & Health